Heavy lift drones.

 Freefly Alta Heavy Lift drones

-Then there’s the Freefly Alta 6 & 8.
-Freefly was a pioneer in the heavy lift arena with the Cinestar (that’s our Cinestar from 2013 as the featured image), and everyone is probably familiar with the Movi electronic stabilizers.
+Then there’s the Freefly Alta 6 & 8 and the recently released Alta X. Freefly was a pioneer in the heavy lift arena with the Cinestar (that’s our Cinestar from 2013 as the featured image), and everyone is probably familiar with the Movi electronic stabilizers.
 Freefly has a soft spot in my heart because they’re the only real American company that makes drones anyone cares about.
-We also own a MoVI XL and have a close relationship with Brian Byrne, who’s the director of West Coast sales and he treats us right.
+We also own a MoVI XL and are a boutique Freefly dealer.

 The Alta 6 is good for DSLR’s, up to a stripped down RED.
 But putting anything large on that drone is a bad decision.
-Last year I on a shoot with a certain “Octocopter-company” that took a “I think it’ll work?” approach and flew an Alta 6 over the pacific ocean.
-You’re supposed to weigh the entire craft ready for flight and if it exceeds that weight you’re in dangerous territory.
+Last year I on a shoot with a certain “Octocopter-company” that took a “I think it’ll work?” approach and flew an Alta 6 over the ocean.
 We ended up flying the Inspire because of the Alta’s short flight times and the amount of dust the Alta it kicked up.
 The wedding that was taking place nearby appreciated the choice the producer made.

 But the Alta 8 which has a 2 pound higher carrying capacity sort of made the Alta 6 obsolete.
 While two pounds doesn’t seem like much, it’s a lot when you’re talking a larger lens or focus control AKA Fizz Control.

-There’s a very small percentage of you that will need to go bigger, that would involve the , Gryphon Dynamics, or Shotover U1, or custom builds by for lifting a Phantom 4K, a 360 ball, or 3D dual-camera rig.
+Then there’s a handful of smaller companies that have heavy lift drones.
+Gryphon Dynamics, or Shotover U1, or custom builds by for lifting a Phantom 4K, a 360 ball, or 3D dual-camera rig.
 But chances are if you’re looking in this category, you probably don’t need to read this article.
 If you do need this sort of power, we’d be happy to help!

 Please don’t hesitate to contact us.
 We will be happy to help you with all your aerial and dynamic camera shots.